Influential Woman · Performing Arts

 About Monica

-I've always had an interest in the arts, particularly music.
-I took violin lessons beginning as a child, though piano was my first instrument.
-Violin is the instrument that stuck, and I continued studying it through college.
-While I didn't earn a degree in music, my formal education is in health science and administration and nonprofit management, and I took courses to minor in music because it was something I enjoyed.
-As I was working through school in different roles, I found that there were others very much like me who had learned an instrument and studied, but didn't have a forum to play in the community.
-There was no community string orchestra in my area that focused exclusively on the string repertory.
-So I founded an organization that has now grown to over 65 musicians and is in its 11th year.
-I wanted to bridge my formal education with my role as executive director, which I do as a volunteer because the financial health of the organization is very personal to me.
-I teach music in the afternoons and evenings, and that's how I earn my living.
-Early on, many of our events were held at assisted living and independent living residences, which allowed me to contribute to giving residents something positive and uplifting.
-I wanted this organization to be very inclusive, operating in a way that those with demanding schedules could still participate.
-We welcome musicians year-round and allow partial season participation.
-It's a beautiful mixture of musicians of varying ages and abilities, from students through professors, including physicians, nurses, educators, lawyers, and those in technical roles.
-This really represents community.
+Monica has always had an interest in the arts, particularly music.
+She took violin lessons beginning as a child, though piano was her first instrument.
+Violin is the instrument that stuck, and she continued studying it through college.
+As she worked in different roles, she found others very much like her who had learned an instrument and studied but lacked a forum to play in the community.
+No community string orchestra in her area focused exclusively on the string repertory.
+She founded an organization that began by providing collaborative performances for events and assisted living residences in the community.
+Monica wanted to bridge her formal education with her role as executive director, which she does as a volunteer because the financial health of the organization is very personal to her.
+She wanted the organization to be very inclusive, operating in a way that those with demanding schedules could still participate.
+The organization welcomes musicians year-round and allows partial season participation.
+It is a beautiful mixture of musicians of varying ages and abilities, from students through professional players, and including physicians, educators, lawyers, and those in technical roles, truly representing the community.

 Her Interview